cyclus/recycle/README.rst

 Running Tests
 ******************************

-Installing Cycamore will also install a test driver (i.e., an executable of all of our tests).
+Installing Recycle will also install a test driver (i.e., an executable of all of our tests).
 You can run the tests yourself via:

 .. code-block:: bash